Trip Definition Trip Definition 1

 Idioms and Phrases with “Trip”

-Learning how to say “trip” as a part of phrases is a completely different science, because it can bear meanings that are outside of just “journeys” or “travelling”.
+Learning how to say “trip” as a part of phrases is a completely different science, because it can bear meanings that are outside of just “journeys” or “traveling.”
 It can be hard to distinguish them at first, but with practice and our examples, you will get the essence of it.

 • Guilt trip — it is used just to make someone guilty for something and often even if it was your fault at first.